-If you have an extra day in London after you’ve shopped Oxford Street, had high tea at the Goring Hotel (and spent all your money there!), dined out in Covent Garden, stood outside Buckingham Palace taking selfies and hoping the queen would be driven out, then a day trip to Windsor will top off your stay nicely.
+If you have an extra day in London after you’ve shopped Oxford Street, had high tea at the Goring Hotel (and spent a fortune!), dined out in Covent Garden, stood outside Buckingham Palace taking selfies hoping the queen would be driven out, then a day trip to Windsor will top off your stay nicely.

-Take the train from Paddington (details below) and once there shop in the quaint village of Windsor, which is also home to Eton College (where princes William and Harry went to school) and of course, that castle.
+Take the train from Paddington Station (more details below) and once there shop in the quaint village of Windsor, which is also home to Eton College (where princes William and Harry went to school) and of course, that castle.
 And frankly it’s the castle you’ve come for.

 Happily you can wander through at your own pace and don’t need to book in advance.
 We rocked up and paid our £21.20 per adult (£12.30 for children) at the book shop and off we went, wandering through the grounds and taking photographs.
 You can’t take any photos inside Windsor Castle (and they have staff watching you in every room), but if you buy one of the little souvenir books, it has much better shots than I’d be able to take.

 The history here is astounding for those of us from the Antipodes or America.
 The castle was built nearly 1000 years ago in the 11th century after the Norman invasion and is the largest and oldest occupied castle in the world, sitting on five hectares of land, filled with priceless, uninsurable artefacts and is the favourite weekend residence of the Queen.
 If the flag is flying she’s indoors!

 Here are some of the highlights of Windsor Castle:

 Queen Mary’s doll house – for little girls (and those of us who still remember being little girls) this is the most gob-smacking highlight of all.
 And in fact inspired me to create my own 4-story doll house as a 20-something after living in London for five years.
 I then embarked on a lifetime of collecting miniatures and still have it in my house today!